 "For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord."

-Romans 8:38–39 (NIV)If You Are in the Dark Right Now — This Section Is Written Directly for You
+If You Are in the Dark Right Now — This Section Is Written Directly for You

 The darkness you are in right now is real.
 The pain that makes dying seem like relief is real.
 The exhaustion of carrying something this heavy for this long is real.
 We do not want to minimise any of it by rushing too quickly to the theological answer or the encouraging Scripture verse.

-But we want to tell you something that the Biblical record, from Elijah to Paul, from Job to Jeremiah, makes consistently and undeniably clear: the darkness is not the end of the story.
+But we want to tell you something that the Biblical record — from Elijah to Paul, from Job to Jeremiah — makes consistently and undeniably clear: the darkness is not the end of the story.
 Not because the darkness is not dark.
 But because the God who is present in the darkness is still the God who raises the dead, who comforts the crushed in spirit, who sends angels to people who have had enough, who answers the cry of "I cannot go on" with "I know.
 Here is bread.
 Here is water.
 Lie down.
 The journey is too much for you right now.
 But it is not over."

 If You Have Lost Someone — A Word for the Grief That Has No Name

-First: the guilt is almost certainly lying to you.
+The guilt is almost certainly lying to you.
 The research on suicide bereavement is consistent — family members and close friends almost universally believe, in the aftermath, that they should have done more, seen more, been more.
 In most cases, this is the grief distorting reality.
 You are not responsible for what happened.
-Suicidal crisis is a complex neurological and psychological emergency — and it is not caused by insufficient love from the people who were closest.
+Suicidal crisis is a complex neurological and psychological emergency — it is not caused by insufficient love from the people who were closest.

-Second: your questions about where your person is now are held by the God who made them and knows them completely.
+Your questions about where your person is now are held by the God who made them and knows them completely.
 The pastoral tradition — from Luther to Calvin to the contemporary Church — has consistently refused to pronounce final judgment on the eternal state of people who died in the grip of acute psychological crisis.
-We can trust that the God of Romans 8 and the God of Psalm 139 — who knew your person before they were born and saw every moment of what they carried — holds them in a love and a mercy far greater than any human judgment can assess.
+We can trust that the God of Romans 8 and Psalm 139 — who knew your person before they were born and saw every moment of what they carried — holds them in a love and a mercy far greater than any human judgment can assess.

-Third: your grief matters.
+Your grief matters.
 It is valid.
 It does not need to be resolved quickly or explained theologically or spiritually reframed before you are allowed to feel it.
 Please find people who can hold it with you.
 Our Prayer, Wins and Encouragement community is a gentle space where you can share what you are carrying without judgment.

 What the Church Must Do Better — And Why It Matters